R for Biochemists @UAM

 Alternatively, you can save the plot using the Plot menu or the Plots panel: Export –> Save as Image or Save as PDF.

-2 Create complex plots
+2 Create complex plots in base R

 2.1 Add more elements